-Hedge Fund Investments - the System invests in hedge fund which invests in portfolio funds and private companies.
+Hedge Fund Investments

+The System invests in hedge fund which invests in portfolio funds and private companies.
 Hedge fund investments are valued at fair value in accordance with USGAAP.
-The fair value of the Fund's assets and liabilities approximates the carrying amounts presented in these statement of assets and liabilities.
-The administrator, subject to the supervision of the directors and in consultation with the manager, is responsible for determining and calculating the fair value of the fund's assets and liabilities, including all investments.
+The fair value of the Fund's assets and liabilities approximates the carrying amounts presented in this statement of assets and liabilities.
+The administrator, subject to the supervision of the directors and in consultation with the manager, is responsible for determining and calculating the fair value of the fund's assets and liabilities.
+The administrator's value of all investments.
 The manager review and approves the administrator's valuations and calculations.